 Getting a long-term visa in Europe

 Despite being part of the same geographical area, not all countries have the same rules when it comes to long-term stays.
-Some countries simply don’t offer the option, while others require ample paperwork in exchange of a tiny stamp in your passport, which will allow you to stay for a specific amount of time and under specific conditions.
+Some countries simply don’t offer the option, while others require ludicrous amounts of redtape in exchange for a tiny stamp in your passport, which will allow you to stay for a specific amount of time and under specific conditions.

 A few countries offer long-term visas (Italy, France, Sweden, for example) and other offer employment-specific visas (Germany has a self-employment/freelancing visa) that can apply to you.

 Ok, the UK isn’t technically part of the European Union anymore.
-Regardless, citizens of Canada, United States and Australia under the age of 30 are also eligible to working holidays visas in the United Kingdom (“Youth Mobility Scheme – Tier 5 Visa” is what I did when I moved the UK for 10 months), which can be a fantastic and inexpensive way to legally spend a year or two in Europe, granted that you have substantial savings (usually a minimum of $5000) to prove that you can subsist on your own money and not public funding while you are there.
+Regardless, citizens of Canada, United States and Australia under the age of 30 are also eligible to working holidays visas in the United Kingdom (“Youth Mobility Scheme – Tier 5 Visa” is what I did when I moved the UK for 10 months), which can be a fantastic and inexpensive way to legally spend a year or two in Europe, granted that you have substantial savings to prove that you can subsist on your own money and not public funding while you are there.

 Details concerning these visas and the rules that apply to you can be found on your home country embassy’s website.